mieubrisse/link-summoner/README.md

 The tool will:
 1. Skip the existing Google link (already a URL)
 2. Generate search queries for "Python's requests library" and "React hooks"
-3. Present top 5 results for each
+3. Present top 5 results for each (mock results in test mode)
 4. Let you select the best URLs interactively